Give a gift to support our work

 Amy is the aministrative assistant in the Goodlad Institute and provides support to all grant projects.
 She is responsible for routine fiscal activities including budget reconciliation, expense reports, reimbursements, and coordinating orders for project materials.
 Amy’s role requires knowledge of University systems and adherence to the UW records retention policies.

 William (Bill) has extensive experience in district-wide (PK-12) and school-based implementation of integrated MTSS, including the areas of universal screening, multi-level prevention systems, progress monitoring, and data-based decision making.
-Bill provides overall program coordination for both of the Institute’s leadership programs: the ECSEL Program and the newly awarded AIMS Project.
-Bill retired after 18 years serving as the Executive Director of Learning Support Services for the Franklin Pierce Schools in Tacoma, WA.
+Bill retired after 18 years serving as the Executive Director of Learning Support Services for Franklin Pierce Schools in Tacoma, WA.
+Franklin Pierce Schools was a partner with the American Institutes for Research (AIR) in a U.S. Department of Education funded Investing in Innovation and Improvement development research grant investigating district-wide implementation of tiered systems in mathematics with a focus on intensive interventions for students with disabilities and other at-risk learners.
+Bill provides overall program coordination for both of the Institute’s leadership programs, the ECSEL Program and the AIMS Project.

 Antony, an associate professor in the School of Educational Studies at UW Bothell, has a research focus on the intersection of reading and mathematics and how exploring children’s literature can help deepen comprehension, develop vocabulary knowledge, and increase motivation and engagement for students to become lifelong readers.